qmk/qmk_firmware/keyboards/mechbrewery/mb65S/readme.md

 * Hardware Supported: MechBrewery MB-65S
 * Hardware Availability: N/A
 * To reset the board into bootloader mode: press Reset hardware button or hold FN + Backslash (layer 1 RESET key)
+* To reset the board into bootloader mode: press Reset hardware button or press layer 1 RESET key

 Make example for this keyboard (after setting up your build environment):